Augusta Dejerine-Klumpke: Early life and education

 Klumpke trained at the Faculty of Medicine in Paris, while taking science classes at the Sorbonne and working at the laboratories of the Museum of Natural History.
 She then studied anatomy and dissection, receiving a prize for her skills.
 She started applying for hospital externships, for further study, but was repeatedly rejected due to her gender.
 In 1880, she started an internship at the Charité Hospital in Paris.
 The head of the clinic was Joseph Jules Dejerine, a scientist ten years her senior whom she would later marry.
 She then went to Saint-Louis Hospital in Paris to study obstetrics and pediatrics.

-In 1882, Blanche Edwards-Pillet petitioned before the Paris municipal council, and finally the rules were changed, allowing women to compete for externships.
-Edwards-Pillet and Klumpke became the first women externs in Paris Hospitals.
+In 1885, Blanche Edwards-Pillet petitioned before the Paris municipal council, and finally the rules were changed, allowing women to compete for externships.
+Edwards-Pillet, Klumpke and Alice Sollier became the first women externs in Paris hospitals.

 Career

 During her externship, Klumpke attended neurology courses with Jean-Martin Charcot and began to study the anatomy of the brachial plexus under her mentor, Alfred Vulpian.
 In 1883, she saw a child with a brachial plexus palsy, but unusual miosis of the eye on that side of the body.
 She based her medical thesis on the study and description of this phenomenon, now called Klumpke paralysis.
 Because of the petitions of Blanche Edwards-Pillet, she was able to publish this thesis in 1885, and in 1886 she won the Godard Prize of the Academy of Medicine.

 Her doctoral thesis, Des polynévrites en général et des paralysies et atrophies saturnines en particulier.
-Etude clinique et anatomo-pathologique, About polyneuritis in general, and Saturnian palsies and atrophies in particular: Clinical and anatomopathological study, was accepted in 1889, and won the silver medal at the Paris Faculty of Medicine and the 1890 Lallemand Prize of the Academy of Sciences.
+Etude clinique et anatomo-pathologique (About polyneuritis in general, and Saturnian palsies and atrophies in particular: Clinical and anatomopathological study), was accepted in 1889, and won the silver medal at the Paris Faculty of Medicine and the 1890 Lallemand Prize of the Academy of Sciences.